d4rklynk/divest-google/README.md

 # Don't forget Google List
-This is a complete checklist to start a great life without google
+This is a complete checklist to start a great life without Google

 ## Summary
   - [What is it ?](#what)